 Christ Lutheran on Twitter & Facebook

 Due to COVID-19 mandates and recommendations, Christ Lutheran Church is currently closed until further notice.
-All events, meetings and gatherings as a congregation, school or other partners are suspended until the time it is considered prudent and safe to gather again.
-In the meantime, if you need support, please send an email to ChristLutheranVH@aol.com and we will link you to appropriate resources.
+If you need support, please send an email to ChristLutheranVH@aol.com and we will link you to appropriate resources.
 If you have prayer requests, please send them along.
 To support your worship at home, we have created a Worship at Home resource page.
 Be blessed and be well.

 We Share a Message of Love and Inclusion

 We are a place of welcome and respite.
 We are also a place where our voices and actions must reflect Jesus’ directives to all of us.
 We are a work in progress, but we will work to examine our hearts, minds, words and actions so that we can be part of the solution.

 - We share a statement from Rev. Elizabeth Eaton, Bishop of the ELCA, regarding our concern over the elimination of DACA.
 Bishop Eaton’s Message on DACA

 - We share the ELCA’s stance on rejecting all forms of discrimination, including those based on gender identity.
 ELCA Statement on Gender Identity